davidosomething/dotfiles/vim/README.md

 ### local vimrc

-All local settings are loaded LAST (after system/user/plugin/after) They are expected to be in `~/.secret/vim/(g)vimrc.vim`.
+All local settings are loaded LAST (after all of the system, user, plugin, and `*/after` runtimes).

+They are expected to be in `~/.secret/vim/` and follow the standard vim directory layout (`plugin/`, `syntax/`, `indent/`, etc.).
+A base (g)vimrc file there is probably enough.

 ## Plugin settings

-Settings for various plugins have been interspersed into `before/plugin`, `after/ftplugin` and `after/plugin/plug-*.vim` as needed.
+Settings for various plugins have been interspersed into `plugin/`, `after/plugin/plug-*.vim`, and `after/ftplugin/` as needed.
 There is generally a wrapper around them that checks for `exists('g:plugs["plugin"])` so that is an easy way to grep for them.